Question mark icons representing frequently asked questions about title loans

 How much can I borrow with a title loan?

-Loan amounts typically range from $1,000 to $10,000, though some lenders offer up to $50,000 for high-value vehicles.
+Loan amounts typically range from $1,000 to $10,000, though some lenders may offer higher amounts for high-value vehicles.
 Most lenders offer 25% to 50% of your vehicle's current market value.
-The exact amount depends on your car's make, model, year, condition, and mileage.
+The exact amount depends on your car's make, model, year, condition, and mileage, as well as lender policies.

 How long does a title loan take?

-The entire process can be completed in as little as a few hours.
-Online applications take about 5 minutes, and you may receive offers almost immediately.
-Once you choose a lender and complete verification, funding can happen the same business day.
+The entire process can often be completed in as little as a few hours.
+Online applications typically take just a few minutes, and you may receive offers quickly.
+Once you choose a lender and complete verification, same-day funding2 may be available depending on the lender and your situation.

 Can I still drive my car with a title loan?